 The patron of National History Museum Duchess of Cambridge Catherine, an art lover, attended the launch reception for Hope along with Sir David Attenborough.

 ‘Hope’, a new giant star of National History Museum, is a blue whale skeleton called ‘Hope’.
-The replacement of much loved museum attraction ‘Dippy’ that is going on an international tour, Hope is a 25.2 metre mammal suspended from the ceiling and will greet the visitors at their entrance through front door of the Museum.
+The replacement of much-loved museum attraction ‘Dippy’ that is going on an international tour, Hope is a 25.2-metre mammal suspended from the ceiling and will greet the visitors at their entrance through the front door of the Museum.

 Duchess greeting the guests at the launch.

-In her speech at the event, Duchess of Camridge reflected on visiting the Natural History Museum as a child, and spoke of the joy of bringing George and Charlotte to the Museum.
-In her Speech Duchess remarked,
+In her speech at the event, Duchess of Cambridge reflected on visiting the Natural History Museum as a child and spoke of the joy of bringing George and Charlotte to the Museum.
+In her Speech, Duchess remarked,

 I, personally, have always been in awe of the sea.
 As someone who has been fortunate to experience scuba diving, something I love doing, and seeing the incredible marine life, I have come to care deeply about life under our waters and the conservation of our oceans.

-You can read full speech at Royal Website.
+You can read the full speech at Royal Website.

 — LBC London News (@LBCLondonNews) July 13, 2017

 The partially lined ‘Everly’ dress is cut from stretch-crepe with a flattering gathered waist, features short sleeves and zipper at the back.
-Dress is currently available at Net-A-Porter for £637.
+The dress is currently available at Net-A-Porter for £637.

 Duchess paired the dress with plum coloured(initially I thought they are black) Prada Scalloped suede sandals that are currently available in black tone here at $820.